 SC is implementing the QLE approach that works as a planning tool with benchmarks and monitoring that ensures delivery and achievement of desirable learning outcomes.
 The QLE approach has 4 guiding principles.
 The first principle focuses on learning environments that ensure children’s emotional and psycho-social protection.
 The monitoring tool leads to interventions that ensure a school free of child abuse and discrimination; that encourages a child friendly complaints reporting system or feedback in place.
 The second principle revolves around the physical safety of the school environment.
 This implies that the school programme should be inclusive and meet the physical well being of learners by providing such facets as suitable and appropriate infrastructure, portable water and safe play areas.
 School health, hygiene and nutrition programmes are also critical in this instance.
 The third principle is about the learning environment’s capacity to allow and promote full and active participation of learners in the learning process.
 Here, the teacher must ensure active engagement of learners and uses child centred teaching, adaptive to learners’ needs for improved learning outcomes.
 The fourth guiding principle encourages parents; and local school communities to be actively supporting the children’s learning through involvement in planning, decision making, implementation, monitoring and such related activities to improve education service delivery.
 This principle clearly sets the tone for parents’ role in supporting their children’s development and education.

 The effectiveness of the QLE approach is being tested and tried by SC and a team of researchers through a pilot longitudinal project named ‘I’m Learning Project’.
-This project started in 2013 and will run for four years ending 2016.

 SC is working with MoPSE, teachers and the University of Zimbabwe to improve numeracy levels among learners in the primary school.
 The project is exploring the issues around the teaching and learning of numeracy, materials development, training and mentoring of teachers to be more effective in their teaching and facilitating of learning.
 Critical to this project is the gathering of evidence in order to trace the impact of the project.
-This project will take 4 years, from 2015 to 2018.

 SC Education programme is anchored on strategic partnerships and advocacy activities.
 Through the Education Coalition of Zimbabwe (ECOZI), SC makes use of all opportunities such as the Education for All campaigns to advocate for increased national budget allocation for education in line with the targets set for the achievement of MDGs, increased access to quality education and zero tolerance to child abuse.